TailonR/cs372Trrussell3/README.md

 You know I have to say, you guys seem very disfunctional-said the birdie on the third branch.
-I guess I'm not done talking yet - third branch birdie Holy hell, something see off here - third branch birdie
+I guess I'm not done talking yet - third branch birdie Holy hell, something see off here - third branch birdie Does anyone know what the second birdie is doing? - third branch birdie